-- refPositions < (atom group) Reference positions (Å) > Acceptable Values: space-separated list of (x, y, z) triplets Description: If either centerReference or rotateReference is on, these coordinates are used to determine the center of mass translation and the optimal rotation, respectively.
-In - used to determine the center of mass translation and the optimal rotation, respectively.
-In the latter case, the list must also be of the same length as this atom group. - refPositionsFile < (atom group) File with reference positions > Acceptable Values: UNIX filename
+• refPositions < (atom group) Reference positions (Å) >

+Acceptable Values: space-separated list of (x, y, z) triplets

+Description: If either centerReference or rotateReference is on, these coordinates are used to determine the center of mass translation and the optimal rotation, respectively.
+In the latter case, the list must also be of the same length as this atom group.

+• refPositionsFile < (atom group) File with reference positions >